 Many other celebrated Canadians live or have lived in the Annex.
 One of the most curious was my late friend, the eccentric explorer and horseman Norman Elder, whom I met through riding.
 He later appeared as a regular guest on several of my television shows.
 I helped him edit some film footage of one of his Amazon explorations, which showed him tussling with a massive anaconda.
 His home on Bedford was stuffed with curiosities, including several stuffed animals, a live 100-year-old tortoise and two very large pythons.
 Norman died in 2003.
 His house was renovated and sadly no trace remains of the decorative railings he rescued from the polar bear enclosure at the old Riverdale Zoo.

 Another strange acquaintance from my early days in Toronto lived on Brunswick Avenue.
 William Ronald was even more eccentric, an artist in the abstract field, and we met when I was asked to direct a pilot for a television series he had dreamed up.
-It was weird and did not get picked up for production, but we had a lot of fun making the show.
+It was weird and did not get picked up for production, but we had a lot of fun making the show, which included author James Michener and the singers Jackie and Roy.
 I have one of his colourful works hanging in the office and one of his ugly nudes tucked away in a storage room.
 Bill liked to hold court in his massive bed, while his long-suffering wife Helen produced food for a crowd of admirers and acolytes.
-I lost touch with Bill when he moved to Montreal.
+I lost touch with Bill when he moved to Montreal and later Barrie.
 He died in 1998 still painting and lived long enough to title his final work ‘Heart Attack.’

 That’s our neighbourhood, where we actually know and speak to our neighbours, and know the restaurateurs and shopkeepers by name.
 It’s an old-fashioned world and we like it that way.